RHagenson/2019-01-03-UNO/_episodes/13-automation.md

 {: .output}

 The next five lines should look very familiar.
 First we give ourselves a status message to tell us that we're unzipping our ZIP files.
-Then we run our for loop to unzip all of the `.zip` files in this directory.
+Then we run our for-loop to unzip all of the `.zip` files in this directory.

 ~~~
 echo "Unzipping..."